WYRK

 WYRK (106.5 FM) is a commercial radio station in Buffalo, New York, and serving Western New York.
 It is owned by Townsquare Media and it broadcasts a country music radio format.
 The studios and offices are on Lafayette Square in Buffalo in the Rand Building, 12th Floor.

 WYRK has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is atop the Rand Building.

 History

 WADV

-The station signed on the air in 1962 as WADV.
+The station signed on the air on November 12, 1962, as WADV.
 The 106.5 MHz frequency that was originally assigned in 1946 to WBEN-FM (now WBKV), which had moved to 102.5 MHz in 1959.
 WADV had a MOR/easy listening format, and was the first station in Western New York to air an FM stereo signal.
 Dan and Nancy Lesniak owned the station under the name "Adver-Cast, Inc.," from which it drew its original call sign.
 Initially sharing a church office with a scouting troop, the station moved to the Rand Building a year after sign on, where the station has remained ever since.

 Dan Lesniak, who had previously been a disc jockey at WWOL prior to launching WADV, became terminally ill in 1981 and sold the station to Stoner Communications; he died a year later.